-Level of Definition in relation to decision making magnitude Definition in relation to decision making magnitude The Proposed Development will cause and obvious substantial degradation of the Major adverse landscape character/landscape features/existing views.
-These adverse effects are Major adverse key factors in the decision-making process.
+Level of magnitude Definition in relation to decision making Major adverse The Proposed Development will cause and obvious substantial degradation of the landscape character/landscape features/existing views.
+These adverse effects are key factors in the decision-making process.
 These effects are generally, but not exclusively, associated with sites or features of international, national or regional importance that are likely to suffer a most damaging impact and loss of resource integrity.
 However, a major change in a site or feature of local importance may also enter this category.
-The Proposed Development will cause an easily noticeable degradation of the Moderate to landscape character/elements/existing views.
-These adverse effects may be Major adverse important and may be key decision-making factors (particularly if there are multiple ., Moderate to Major adverse effects).
+Moderate to Major adverse The Proposed Development will cause an easily noticeable degradation of the landscape character/elements/existing views.
+These adverse effects may be important and may be key decision-making factors (particularly if there are multiple Moderate to Major adverse effects).
 The cumulative effects of such factors may influence decision-making if they lead to an increase in the overall adverse effect on a particular resource or receptor.
-The Proposed Development will cause noticeable degradation of the landscape Moderate character/elements/existing views.
-These adverse effects may be important but are adverse not likely to be key decision-making factors.
+Moderate adverse The Proposed Development will cause noticeable degradation of the landscape character/elements/existing views.
+These adverse effects may be important but are not likely to be key decision-making factors.
 The cumulative effects of such factors may influence decision-making if they lead to an increase in the overall adverse effect on a particular resource or receptor.
-The Proposed Development will cause small but not readily perceived degradation of Minor odvoro the landscape character elements/existing views.
-These adverse effects may be Minor adverse raised as local factors.
-They are unlikely to be critical in the decision-making proces but are important in enhancing the subsequent design of the project.
+Minor adverse The Proposed Development will cause small but not readily perceived degradation of the landscape character elements/existing views.
+These adverse effects may be raised as local factors.
+They are unlikely to be critical in the decision-making process but are important in enhancing the subsequent design of the project.
 Negligible A barely perceptible effect.
 Such effects should not affect influence the decision- making process.
 Neutral Beneficial effects of a similar nature, on the same receptor, balance against adverse effects of a similar nature and so should not influence the decision-making process.
-Minor The Proposed Development will cause small improvement of the landscape beneficial character elements/existing views.
+Minor beneficial The Proposed Development will cause small improvement of the landscape character elements/existing views.
 These adverse effects may be raised as local factors.
 They are unlikely to be critical in the decision-making process but are important in enhancing the subsequent design of the project.
-Moderate The Proposed Development will cause noticeable, but not readily perceived, beneficial improvement of the landscape character/elements/existing views.
+Moderate beneficial The Proposed Development will cause noticeable, but not readily perceived, improvement of the landscape character/elements/existing views.
 These beneficial effects may be important, but are not likely to be key decision-making factors.
 The cumulative effects of such factors may influence decision-making if they lead to an increase in the overall beneficial effect on a particular resource or receptor.
-Modorato The Proposed Development will cause and easily noticeable improvement of the Moderate - landscape character/elements/existing views.
-These beneficial effects may be Major important and may be key decision-making factors (particularly if there are multiple beneficial Moderate to Major effects).
+Moderate - Major beneficial The Proposed Development will cause and easily noticeable improvement of the landscape character/elements/existing views.
+These beneficial effects may be important and may be key decision-making factors (particularly if there are multiple Moderate to Major effects).
 The cumulative effects of such factors may influence decision-making if they lead to an increase in the overall beneficial effect on a particular resource or receptor.
-Major The Proposed Development will cause and obvious substantial improvement of the beneficial landscape character/landscape features/existing views.
+Major beneficial The Proposed Development will cause and obvious substantial improvement of the landscape character/landscape features/existing views.
 These beneficial effects are key factors in the decision-making process and should be balanced against any adverse effects.